 Beginning in academic year 2017-18, CalSWEC’s IBH Program has received funding from the Health Resources and Services Administration’s (HRSA’s) Behavioral Health Workforce Education and Training (BHWET) program for three training projects.
 All three have used a multi-level approach to training, resource development, and community capacity building to enhance and expand the behavioral health workforce providing services to medically underserved and high demand, high need communities and populations.

-Recently renewed for 2021-2025, the IBH Training Program is focused on enhancing regional capacity to provide high-quality integrated behavioral health care to such communities in the Bay Area, with a special focus on enhancing service at sites that have been heavily impacted by increased enrollment associated with California’s Medi-Cal expansion plan.
+Recently renewed for academic year 2021-2025, the IBH Training Program is focused on enhancing regional capacity to provide high-quality integrated behavioral health care to such communities in the Bay Area, with a special focus on enhancing service at sites that have been heavily impacted by increased enrollment associated with California’s Medi-Cal expansion plan.

 The IBH Training program provides academic, field, and simulation-based training to MSW students focused on delivering team-based interprofessional care, with the goal of preparing them to provide high quality behavioral health care that is integrated with primary care.
 Program-affiliated academic and field faculty participate in interprofessional training intended to enhance academic and field instruction in IBH practices and strengthen the degree to which the IBH model is addressed in MSW education.
 Field site supervisors are also asked to participate in training and capacity building efforts focused on enhancing the implementation of IBH practices in service settings.